claytonwramsey/www/content/recipes/tomato-sauce.md

 description = "My mother's recipe for tomato sauce."
 +++

 My mothers recipe for tomato sauce.
-Its quite hearty, and, more importantly, quite cheap.
+It's quite hearty, and, more importantly, quite cheap.

 This recipe makes about 8 to 10 servings.
 It takes roughly 1 hour to